Cheater121/rbacx/docs/index.md

 # RBACX

-**RBAC + ABAC authorization for Python** with a clean architecture, declarative JSON policies, framework adapters, and optional hot reloading.
+**RBAC + ABAC + ReBAC authorization for Python** with a clean architecture, declarative JSON policies, framework adapters, and optional hot reloading.

 ---